armada-ths/old.armada.nu/content/news/core-values-under-fliken-about.md

 • Accenture • Axfood • LKAB • Cinnober

 THS Armada truly believe that the best teams are created where there is a focus on equality and diversity.
 To THS Armada, equal opportunities and equal values is fundamental.
 In the past, it was made possible for international students to be a part of the organization.
-Today, we put extra focus on gender balance within the teams of THS Armada.
+Today, we also focus on gender balance within the teams of THS Armada.

 ## SUSTAINABILITY